 She first started making headlines in 2015 when her mom Rosanne created social media accounts to document Madeline’s weight loss journey and her dream of becoming a model and dancer.
 A “before and after” photo soon went viral and, as they say, the rest is internet-breaking history.

-We caught up with Madeline who has been busy traveling around the world with her mom to find out what she’s up to next and how she can help inspire all of us to follow our own dreams no matter how challenging the path might seem!
+We caught up with Madeline who has been busy traveling around the world with her mom to find out what she’s up to next and how she can inspire us to follow our own dreams no matter how challenging the path might seem.

 I love your hashtag #breakingthemouldtour because you truly are breaking the mold of the world’s idea of what a supermodel is.
-You recently walked the runway at London Fashion Week and NYFW – tell me about those experiences.
-How did you feel?
-What was your favorite moment?
+You recently walked the runway at London Fashion Week and NYFW.
+Tell me about those experiences.

 Social media is amazing, it has taught me a lot of things and it has opened up a lot of doors for me.
 I do find Instagram a lot more difficult than Facebook as you have to tell a story with a photo where on Facebook I can share all sorts of things including links to articles.
 Facebook is what has really changed my career as I have over 700,000 followers there and a lot of people work with me as it gives them a lot of publicity.